wp-plugins/nextgen-facebook/readme.txt

 Tested up to: 3.5.1
 Stable tag: 5.2.1

-Improve content presentation on Google Search results, and when webpages are shared with Facebook, Google+, Twitter, LinkedIn, and many more.
+Improve content presentation on Google Search results and when URLs are shared with Facebook, Google+, Twitter, LinkedIn, and many more.

 == Description ==